Doctors Lounge - Primary Care AnswersBack to Primary Care Answers List

 - Adenoiditis nasal discharge may be of bad odor

 - Vasomotor rhinitis sneezing, , profuse watery nasal discharge, recurrent inflammation

-- Nasal polyp causes :dysphonia, nasal discharge,
+- Nasal polyp causes :dysphonia, nasal discharge, and anosmia

 - A deviated nasal septum results in chronic sinusitis.